 Marti Scholl was the Pinellas-Pasco County, Florida, Medical Investigator when my youngest son, Kyle Brennan, died under very suspicious circumstances at his father’s apartment in downtown Clearwater, Florida, the night of February 16-17, 2007.

 There were—and still are—a large number of discrepancies in the testimonies and depositions made by those present that evening.
-And there are also plenty of inconsistencies in the information given me by Ms. Scholl’s office and the Clearwater Police Department.
+And there are also plenty of inconsistencies in the information given to me by Ms. Scholl’s office and the Clearwater Police Department.

 (Scholl and Clearwater Detective Stephen Bohling, for example, fabricated contact with Dr. Stephen McNamara, Kyle’s psychiatrist.
 According to Bohling, Dr. McNamara “confirmed that Kyle had been exhibiting early signs of Schizophrenia to include paranoia and delusions,” said he had prescribed Lexapro, and “advised that he was not aware of any major side effects if one was to suddenly stop taking” it [emphasis added].
 Scholl, too, claimed she had spoken with Kyle’s psychiatrist.
 Dr. McNamara, however, stated under oath that he was “perplexed and dumbfounded” by these statements because he had had absolutely no contact whatsoever with either Bohling or Scholl.
 Not only had they lied about speaking with McNamara, and concocted Kyle’s diagnosis, but McNamara stated that indeed there were potential side effects.)